shiju33/shiju33/README.md

 * Ability to create visually appealing and user-friendly interfaces
 * Ability to work independently and as part of a team

-## Experience

-* UI/UX Designer at Acme Corporation (2021-present)
-* Developed user interfaces for a variety of web applications
-* Worked closely with developers to ensure that interfaces were functional and user-friendly
-* UI/UX Intern al jazeeraha Company (2020)
-* Designed user interfaces for a mobile app
-* Collaborated with developers to gather user feedback and improve the app's usability

 ## Contact